Violations of Texas Retail Workers Overtime Pay

 If you have held the title of assistant manager, shift supervisor, or something similar, and have not been paid additional overtime wages, you may be able to file a claim against your employer for withholding overtime pay.
 If this sounds like your situation or you have further questions regarding underpaying employees on the basis of job title, contact an attorney with Leichter Law Firm PC.

 In addition to these violations, employees in the retail industry are often illegally denied overtime payment in various other ways.
-For example, hourly employees are often required to work off-the-clock when they have to begin work before their shift starts or complete work after their shift ends.
+For example, hourly employees are often required to work off the clock when they have to begin work before their shift starts or complete work after their shift ends.
 Also, it is common for hourly retail employees to be illegally denied wages when their employer deducts time for meals and breaks and the employee is not completely relieved of work duties during those times.
-If you feel like you have been cheated out of your deserved pay, contact an attorney with Leichter Law Firm PC for a free, confidential consultation.
+If you feel like you have been cheated out of your deserved pay, contact a Texas overtime pay attorney with Leichter Law Firm PC for a free, confidential consultation.
 Call us at (956) 205-0884 as soon as possible.